This post may contain affiliate links. Read the full disclosure here.

 That being said, it’s always best to get to the root of the issue, just in case it snowballs and becomes a larger problem later

-There are basically ten reasons that your plant will get brown leaf tips.
-Sorry, I know that ten is a lot.
+There are basically eleven reasons that your plant will get brown leaf tips.
+Sorry, I know that eleven is a lot.
 The reasons are: